- Home page

 - For EURGBP, the quote currency is GBP.

-Example: Let's calculate the value of one pip on GBPCHF in USD.
+Example: Let's calculate the value of one pip on the GBPCHF pair in USD.

 - OnePointValue = (143,000 × (2.3533 + 0.0001) ) - (143,000 × 2.3533) = 336536.2 – 336521.9 = 14.3 CHF

-A quick note: If USD is the quote currency in the quote we are using to convert the value of one pip to USD (for example when converting the pip value in pounds to dollars with the GBPUSD rate) we will need to multiply the pip value in the quote currency by the exchange rate in the quote we are using to make the conversion to dollars (Pip Value in Pounds × GBPUSD Rate = Pip Value in USD).
-In this example, since USD is the base currency in USDCHF, we need to divide the pip value in Swiss Francs by the rate for USDCHF:
+Please note: If USD were the quote currency in our calculation (for example when converting the pip value in pounds to dollars with the GBPUSD rate) we would need to multiply the pip value of the base currency with the exchange rate in order to make the conversion to dollars (Pip Value in Pounds × GBPUSD Rate = Pip Value in USD).
+In this example, since USD is the base currency in USDCHF, we need to divide the pip value in Swiss francs by the USDCHF rate:

 OnePointValue = 14.3 CHF / 1.1659 = 12.27 USD

-- So, for our example, we can say one pip is worth 12.27 USD.
+- So, in our example, we can say that a pip is worth 12.27 USD.

-- For currency pairs whose rate is shown to the fifth place after the decimal point (0.00001) in the trading terminal, one pip is the minimum change in the fourth decimal place (0.0001).
-For pairs whose rate is shown to the third place after the decimal (0.001), one pip is the minimum change in the second decimal place (0.01).
+- For currency pairs whose rate is shown to the fifth decimal place (0.00001) in the trading terminal, one pip is equal to the minimum change in the fourth decimal place (0.0001).
+For pairs whose rate is shown to the third decimal place (0.001), one pip is equal to the minimum change in the second decimal place (0.01).